acbsp/bonafide.guru/en/contents.rst

 can be added when necessary.

-**Sri Tatachar:** More can be added and these *ritvik*\ s will initiate all of them into the Hare Krishna movement and Srila Prabhupada will be their guru.
+**Sri Tatachar:** More can be added and these *ritvik*\ s will initiate all of them into the Hare Krishna movement and |SP| will be their guru.
 What harm is there?
 Because the very word '*ritvik*' has a special significance here.
 What do you mean by *ritvik*?
 A person who performs this particular duty.
 Suppose a king performs a sacrifice he is